 The totalitarian world finds even symbols of love an affront.
 During the War, the sculpture atop the Brandenburg Gate was taken down for safekeeping and stored here, in the Western sectors of the city.
-In 19, the West turned the sculpture over to the East in a gesture of goodwill, and soon the sculpture was once again looking out upon "Unter den Linden" [the main avenue in East Berlin].
+In 19\\, the West turned the sculpture over to the East in a gesture of goodwill, and soon the sculpture was once again looking out upon "Unter den Linden" [the main avenue in East Berlin].
 But something was different.
 The cross -- the cross the figure had borne aloft for nearly 150 years -- that cross was gone.
 In its place was a Communist wreath.

-years later, authorities in the East erected what is now the tallest structure in the city, the television tower above Alexanderplatz.
+\\\\\years later, authorities in the East erected what is now the tallest structure in the city, the television tower above Alexanderplatz.
 I understand that virtually ever since, the authorities have been working to correct what they view as the tower's one major flaw, treating the glass dome at the top with paints and chemicals of every kind.
 Yet even today when the sun strikes that dome -- that dome that towers over all Berlin -- the light makes the sign of the cross.

-As I looked out a moment ago from the Reichstag -- that embodiment of German unity -- I noticed words crudely painted upon the wall words that answer the German question.
+As I looked out a moment ago from the Reichstag -- that embodiment of German unity -- I noticed words crudely spray-painted upon the wall -- perhaps by a young Berliner -words that answer the German question.
 "This wall will fall.
 Beliefs become reality."

 Yes, across Europe, this wall will fall.
-For it cannot conquer freedom.
-It cannot conquer faith.
+For it cannot withstand faith.
+It cannot withstand truth.

-Die Mauer kann keine Liebe erorbern.

-[The wall cannot conquer love.] >
+Die Mauer wird den Vormarsch der Freiheit nicht aufhalten können.
+[The wall cannot withstand freedom.]